SrgElephant/Schnucks-Coupon-Applier/README.md

   More info on the webdriver-manager: https://pypi.org/project/webdriver-manager/

-  This program requires the email and password for a Schnucks account.
+  Download sca.py to edit the email and password for a Schnucks account.
 Replace "SchnucksAcct@gmail.com" and "SchnucksAcctPW" with your Schnucks account info.

   `SchnucksAcctEmail    = "SchnucksAcct@gmail.com"`